timvyve/timvyve.github.io/README.md

 ---

 ## 🎨 A Bit About Me
-- 🧑‍💻 I'm a **[Your Job Title / Student / Hobbyist]** passionate about crafting interactive experiences on the web.
+- 🧑‍💻 I'm a **Computer Science Undergraduate** passionate about crafting interactive experiences on the web.
 - 🔍 I love working with **(e.g.) HTML, CSS, JavaScript, React**, and exploring emerging tech.
 - 🚀 I enjoy bringing ideas to life — from small utilities to full-blown websites.
 - 🎯 Always learning, always building — and always excited for the next challenge.